xNoirNightx/Professional-README-Generator/README.md

  - Install the dependencies: npm install

  ## Usage
  To use the README Generator, run the following command inside the "Utils" folder:
  - node index.js
- - Follow video if you have any issues.
+ - Follow [Video Demo](https://www.dropbox.com/s/4lkd0ie7z5j9xm6/Challenge9.mp4?dl=0) if you need further assistance.
  - Answer the prompts with information about your project.